araichev/pyclub/README.rst

 6. Use your screen line counter to count the number of trips that cross the Auckland Harbour Bridge.
 Hint: draw your screen line with GeoJSON IO and convert it to a Shapely LineString with the help of the ``shapely.geometry.shape`` function.

   What basic feature(s) is the screen line counter missing to make its output useful to transit analysts?
+How could you speed up your function?